Career Definition for an Iron Worker

-Iron workers can expect job openings to increase at an above-average rate - 9% from 2014-2024 - with greater opportunities in cities and towns that are expected to grow and thusly require more infrastructure and building work, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS published the median annual salary for structural iron workers as $50,490 in May 2015.
+Iron workers can expect job openings to increase at an above-average rate - 13% from 2016-2026 - with greater opportunities in cities and towns that are expected to grow and thusly require more infrastructure and building work, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS published the median annual salary for iron workers as $51,320 in May 2017.

 Alternate Career Options